 Attempts to prove this either way have failed, ultimately because of the incompatibility between general relativity and quantum mechanics.

-5. Using light
+5. Time travel using light

-Another idea, put forward by the American physicist Ron Mallet, is to use a rotating cylinder of light to twist spacetime.
+Another time travel idea, put forward by the American physicist Ron Mallet, is to use a rotating cylinder of light to twist spacetime.
 Anything dropped inside the swirling cylinder could theoretically be dragged around in space and in time, in a similar way to how a bubble runs around on top your coffee after you swirl it with a spoon.

 According to Mallet, the right geometry could lead to time travel into either the past and the future.